finnishmiko/Cheat_Sheets/docker.md

 # VS Code devcontainer

-Error while opening devcontainer from DevOps repository: "Cannot determine the organization name for this 'dev.azure.com' remote url".
+1) Error while opening devcontainer from DevOps repository: "Cannot determine the organization name for this 'dev.azure.com' remote url".
 Following setting fixed it:

 ```PowerShell
 git config --global credential.useHttpPath true
 ```

+2) Connection refused when connecting from one devcontainer to another

+F.ex. case where backend is in different devcontainer than frontend.

 # Use local Docker to control Docker in VM: